 “We have seen mortgage interest rates reach new historic LOWS this last two years,” explained Bob Drake, Branch Manager of CBM Mortgage in Frederick, one of our preferred lenders.
 “Thanks in part to world events like Brexit, we watched rates bounce around in the mid-3% ranges last year, unheard of since rates have been tracked.”

 And how does that affect the market?

-The Fed raised the benchmark interest rate at the end of last year, and we’ve been hearing for months that the Fed is going to raise it again, that we should be ready for higher mortgage rates.
-But it hasn’t really happened, at least not significantly.
-And when rates have moved up, they’ve come back down again.
+The Fed has raised the benchmark interest rate nine times over the last three years, and we’ve been tuning in for months about the future of interest rates.
+When rates have moved up, over the last several years, they’ve come back down again.

 Here are several sources of information on mortgage rate activity: